 Overall, there are several options for an osteitis pubis cortisone injection.

-Firstly, for cases primarily involving the pubic symphysis, we suggest an osteitis pubis cortisone injection.
+- Cortisone Injection for Pubic Symphysis: For cases primarily involving the pubic symphysis, we suggest an osteitis pubis cortisone injection.
 This injection is usually done with a longer needle just above the joint.
+These injections are typically performed with ultrasound guidance to improve accuracy and effectiveness.
+They provide pain relief for a few months and sometimes longer.
+Like any injection, they are not risk-free with possible adverse effects, including infection (1:10000) and ineffective injection.

-Secondly, we may consider a nerve block for people with pain in the adductor, perineal, or pelvic area (near the lower abdomen).
+- Groin nerve blocks: We use these injections for people with pain in the adductor, inguinal, lower abdominal, perineal, or pelvic area.
 Generally, we use a numbing solution with a small dose of cortisone.
-Injecting around a nerve can reduce pain coming from the area supplied by the nerve—this is usually immediate and has a longer-lasting effect of up to one month.
+Injecting around a nerve can reduce pain from the area supplied by the nerve—this is usually immediate and has an effect of up to one month.
+The nerves injected include the obturator nerve for adductor pain, the ilioinguinal nerve for inguinal pain and the pudendal nerve for perineal pain.
+Generally, nerve blocks are less invasive than joint injections.

-Overall, it is essential to understand that these injections do not cure the problem but help the rehab.
+Generally, for cases of pubic overlap, we use a combination of joint, tendon and nerve injections, with the choice of the injection dependent on the specific presentation.
+Overall, it is essential to understand that these injections do not cure the problem but help with the rehab.

 Final word from Sportdoctorlondon about osteitis pubis steroid injection

-Osteitis pubis, also known as pubic overload or pain in the pubic bone, is common in runners and change of direction sports—generally, the earlier the diagnosis, the faster the return to sport.
-Rehab is the main form of treatment, but injections can be used carefully in complex cases.
+Osteitis pubis, or pubic overload or pain in the pubic bone, is common in runners and change-of-direction sports—generally, the earlier the diagnosis, the faster the return to sport.
+Rehab is the main form of treatment, but osteitis pubis steroid injection can be used carefully in complex cases.
 Overall, we need to remember that there are no quick fixes for this condition and that an osteitis pubis cortisone injection or surgery can delay progress or be harmful.